lblod/person-uri-for-social-security-number-service/README.md

 #### Notes

-The scope of `muAccount:SSNAccess` is imited to data within a bestuurseenheid The scope of `muAccount:SuperSSNAccess` is limited to a class type, currently supported `http://data.lblod.info/id/conceptscheme/LocalPoliticianMandateRole` or `http://data.lblod.info/id/conceptscheme/LocalOfficerMandateRole`.
+The scope of `muAccount:SSNAccess` is imited to data within a bestuurseenheid The scope of `muAccount:SuperSSNAccess` is limited to specific Concept Schemes, currently supported `http://data.lblod.info/id/conceptscheme/LocalPoliticianMandateRole` or `http://data.lblod.info/id/conceptscheme/LocalOfficerMandateRole`.

 ## Scripts